mococast/.github/profile/README.md

 # An ode to open source.

-MocoCast would not be possible without some kick-ass open source out there and their contributors.
+MocoCast would not be possible without some kick-ass open source out there and its superhero contributors.

 So we thought it important to dedicate this space just for this.